 – Data from over 2,500 companies show that top-performing tech entrepreneurs are more likely than their peers to start new companies, encourage their employees to do the same, mentor, angel invest and inspire other entrepreneurs.

 – Data from New York City’s tech sector debunks several common startup myths.
 For instance, the average NYC tech founder is thirty one years old and is more likely to have studied a non-technical subject in college than a technical one.

 – Between 2003 and 2013, the New York City tech sector has grown twice as fast in terms of dollars invested as Silicon Valley’s, with its companies raising more than $3.1 billion in funding in 2013.

 – Between 2010 and 2013, the number of New York City tech employees grew by more than 26% annually.
 Based on 2013 tax rates and a $100,000 average salary, the City could add nearly $160 million annually in new tech employee income tax receipts by 2019 and over $500 million by 2024.

 – Tech companies led by local entrepreneurs directly employ 53,000 people, over 1% of New York City’s workforce.

 – Venture funding for tech companies in New York City increased by 240% from 2003 to 2013, and more than 85% of the sector’s current companies and 86% of its current jobs were created during this time.

-The report has also received media coverage in outlets including The Atlantic, AM New York, NY Business Journal and Crain’s.
+The report has also received media coverage in outlets including The Atlantic, AM New York, NY Business Journal, The Huffington Post and Crain’s.
 Read the full report at www.nyctechmap.com and below.